rpthms/ansible-playbook-rpi-router/README.md

 * `system-config`: Do some basic system configuration like setting the hostname, locale etc.
 * `user-config`: Setup a main user and disable the default 'pi' user
 * `networking`: Configure systemd-networkd and wpa_supplicant
-* `dhcpcd`: Start a DHCP server that listens on the ethernet port
 * `systemd-resolved`: Configure and enable systemd-resolved

 Reboot the system after completing Pass 1.